the-zphr/Alatas/README.md

 - Optimized boot configuration
 - Optimized process scheduling

-### 🔒 Legal
+### 🔒 Legal, somehow?
 Many custom Windows OSes distribute their systems by providing a tweaked ISO of Windows.
 Not only it violates [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm), but it is also not a safe way to install.

-Atlas partnered with Windows Ameliorated Team to provide users a safer and legal way to install: the [AME Wizard](https://ameliorated.io).
-With it, Atlas fully complies with [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
+Alatas **didnt** partner with Windows Ameliorated Team (Thats why Playbook will be detected as malicious) but it still provides users a safer and legal way to install: the [AME Wizard](https://ameliorated.io).
+With it, Alatas complies with [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).

 ## 🎨 Brand kit
-Feeling creative?
-Want to create your own Atlas wallpaper with some original creative designs?
-Our brand kit has got you covered!
-Anyone can access the Atlas brand kit — you can download it [here](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spetacular!

-We also have a dedicated area on our [forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creative geniuses and maybe even spark some inspiration!
-You can also find creative wallpapers that other users share here too!
+Feeling like making custom wallpaper for Alatas?
+Great!
+Alatas will implement the best one according to votes.
+Check out our discord for more

-## ⚠️ Disclaimer
+## ⚠️ Disclaimer (which you wont read anyway)
-Atlas-OS is **NOT** a pre-activated version of Windows.
+Alatas-OS is **NOT** a pre-activated version of Windows.
 You **must** use a valid key to activate Windows.
 Before buying a Windows 10 (Professional or Home) license, be sure the seller is trustworthy and the key is legitimate — no matter where you buy it.

-Atlas is based on Microsoft Windows.
+Alatas is based on AtlasOS, which is based on Microsoft Windows.
 By using Windows, you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).